oVirt/ovirt-site/source/feature/sso.html.md

 ##### <b>Spice client (method#3)</b>

-*   SASL VDI - enables SASL negotiation on top of virtual serial or any other stream device.
+*   Implement SASL VDI - enables SASL negotiation on top of virtual serial or any other stream device.

 NOTE: this infrastructure change will work in non-oVirt configurations as long as there is a cooperative component running on target OS.